Skip to main content

 Matt Warner

+ASSOCIATE DIRECTOR.
 Matt Warner works on the intersection of queer theory and computational methods.
-His research focuses on the 20th century history of anglophone queer book publication and circulation, with a particular focus on the history of bibliographies, book recommendation and their connection to queer representation in fiction.
+His research focuses on the 20th century history of anglophone queer book publication and circulation, with a particular interest in the history of bibliographies, book recommendation and their connection to queer representation in fiction.
+Current research projects include a study of the representation of queer characters in young adult fiction and a computational exploration of the history of topic, subject and "aboutness" in literary criticism.
 Matt Warner can be reached at mattgw@stanford.edu.

 Core Research Team